-HS 1740 2 Credits Pharmacology of Addiction
+HS 1740 Pharmacology of Addiction

 This course provides an overview of the pharmacological aspects of alcohol and drug addiction, including prime effects and side effects of mood altering drugs.
 The mood altering drug categories, routes of administration, and the physical and psychological effects of drugs are addressed.
-(Prerequisites: ENGL 1117).
-(2 C).
+(Prerequisites: None).
+(2 C/2 lect, 0 lab).